Goa Travel Guide 2022: How To Travel Within Goa, Clothing, and Safety Tips

 Of course, when you are planning a trip to Goa, you might wonder what you should wear here.
 Thankfully, Goa is a little relaxed in terms of clothing and one can easily wear dresses, skirts, shorts, etc. here.

-One of the best things about Goa is that you can wear mostly anything when you are travelling here.
-Bikinis and swimsuits are common on the beaches and you can wear it freely on Colva, Vagator, Arambol, Palolem, etc. beaches.
+One of the best things about Goa is that you can wear almost anything when you are traveling here.
+Bikinis and swimsuits are common on the beaches and you can wear them freely on Colva, Vagator, Arambol, Palolem, etc. beaches.

 Furthermore, if your hotel or resort is located on a beach, then you can relax and enjoy yourself in a bikini as the beach area is usually kept private for the guests to enjoy.

 The only place where it is not normal to wear a bikini or swimsuit is in restaurants or the streets of Goa, so dress a little carefully over there.
 You can wear dresses, skirts, etc. while exploring around Goa with no worries.

 Apart from that, there are many churches and traditional places in Goa where you would need to cover your knees and shoulders to enter.

 If you are traveling in a bus, then do carry a stole or scarf to avoid standing out and getting ogled at.
 A stole will not only protect you from unwarranted stares but will also keep you safe from the bright sun and keep your body cool in the humid climate.

 Budget for Goa